Mister Ecuador

 Representatives from the 24 provinces that make up Ecuador compete annually for the title of Mister Ecuador.
 Since 2025, Mister Ecuador has sent its winner to Mister International and Mister Supranational.
 In addition, the pageant also selects candidates to represent Ecuador in other international contests such as Mister Global and Man of the World.

+International placement

+The following titleholders have represented Ecuador in international male beauty pageants.